-NEAR FUTURE 2020 to 2039 FAR FUTURE 2060 to 2079 n Projected temperature changes Maximum temperatures are projected to increase in the near future by 0.4 - 1.0°C Maximum temperatures are projected to increase in the far future by 1.5 - 2.4°C Minimum temperatures are projected to increase in the near future by 0.5 - 1.0°C Minimum temperatures are projected to increase in the far future by 1.6 - 2.5°C \approx The number of hot days will increase The number of cold nights will decrease Projected rainfall changes 岭 Rainfall is projected to decrease in winter Rainfall is projected to increase in autumn and spring ٠, ١ Projected Forest Fire Danger Index (FFDI) changes Ψ Average fire weather is projected to increase in summer and spring Severe fire weather days are projected to increase in summer and spring -
+5 Maximum temperatures are projected to increase in the near future by 0.4 - 1.0°C Maximum temperatures are projected to increase in the far future by 1.5 - 2.4°C Minimum temperatures are projected to increase in the near future by 0.5 - 1.0°C Minimum temperatures are projected to increase in the far future by 1.6 - 2.5°C Ĕ The number of hot days will increase The number of cold nights will decrease Projected rainfall changes 5 Rainfall is projected to decrease in winter Rainfall is projected to increase in autumn and spring Projected Forest Fire Danger Index (FFDI) changes 9 Average fire weather is projected to increase in summer and spring Severe fire weather days are projected to increase in summer and spring climate is already in serious breakdown and we are at the commencement of an extinction crisis, there's a risk of getting caught up in the politics, but the reality is that the capacity of the local lifesupport systems of Bellingen Shire have already been exceeded and, in an emergency sense, we need to reach zero emissions as soon as we can possibly achieve it.

-Figure 1: North Coast Climate Change Snapshot1 Projection timeframes: Near future refers to 2020 to 2039 and far future refers to 2060-79.
+Figure 1: North Coast Climate Change Snapshot7 Projection timeframes: Near future refers to 2020 to 2039 and far future refers to 2060-79.